Sex toy cookie decorating tutorial with easy icing recipe: a date night DIY

 Before you start dividing the icing, decide what your color scheme will be and how much to make of each.
 After all, you probably have limited piping bags, ingredients, and time to mix colors.

 Choosing a palette to represent sex toys is almost painfully predictable: pink and purple top the list, followed by blue and black.
 I also threw in some red for variety, and white and silver for accents.
 Of course, I had to leave some white!
-How could you showcase the most popular sex toys without including the Hitachi?
+How could you showcase the most popular sex toys without including the Magic Wand?

 We used two combo packs of liquid food coloring: one with the traditional red, blue, leaf green, yellow, and one with “neon” pink, blue, lime green, and purple.
 We also needed black and grey.
 For that, you can buy pre-made black food coloring, but we mixed our own with 5 parts blue, 3 parts red, and 2 parts yellow.